 Doctors may suspect metastatic liver cancer in people who lose weight and have an enlarged liver or who have a cancer that tends to spread to the liver.
 However, doctors often have difficulty diagnosing the cancer until it is advanced.

-Liver function tests, which are simple blood tests, are done to evaluate how well the liver is functioning.
+If doctors suspect liver cancer, liver function tests, which are simple blood tests, are done to evaluate how well the liver is functioning.
 Results may be abnormal, as they are in many disorders.
 Thus, this finding cannot confirm the diagnosis.
-Ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) of the liver may detect the cancer, but these tests cannot always detect small tumors or distinguish cancer from cirrhosis or other abnormalities.
+Ultrasonography is usually helpful, but computed tomography (CT) and magnetic resonance imaging (MRI) of the liver are usually more accurate in detecting the cancer.
+Before CT or MRI is done, a dye is injected into a vein.
+The dye helps make abnormalities, if present, easier to see.
+However, imaging tests cannot always detect small tumors or distinguish cancer from cirrhosis or other abnormalities.

 Treatment depends on how far the cancer has spread and what the primary cancer is.
 Options include the following: